thomasolsen1/Chat/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Chat with the OpenAI API
+# Chat with OpenAI’s GPT-3.5-turbo model

-This function sends a series of messages to the OpenAI API and returns the API’s responses.
-The messages are generated based on the data provided.
+This function takes a data frame of study details, constructs a prompt for each study, and sends it to OpenAI’s GPT-3.5-turbo model for a response.
+The function returns a tibble with the original study details and the model’s response.

 ## Parameters

-- `data`: A data frame with the data to be used in the messages.
-Each row represents a study and should have columns for ‘title’ and ‘abstract’.
+- `data`: A data frame containing the study details.
+Each row should represent a study and must have ‘title’ and ‘abstract’ columns.
-- `prompt`: A string to be used as the initial prompt in the messages.
+- `prompt`: A string that will be prepended to the study details to form the prompt for the model.
-- `temperature`: A numeric value to control the randomness of the API’s responses.
-- `model`: A string specifying the model to be used by the API.
+- `model`: A string specifying the model to use.
+Default is “gpt-3.5-turbo”.
-- `functions`: A list of functions to be used in the decision-making process.
-Default is ‘incl_function’.
-- `function_call_name`: A list with the name of the function to be called for making the decision.
-Default is list(name = “inclusion_decision”).

 ## Return

-A data frame with the API’s responses.
-Each row corresponds to a row in the input data and contains the study title, study ID, and the API’s response.
+A tibble with the original study details and the model’s response.

 ## Installation